 - Houston Zoo Over 6,000 animals and 1.8 million guests a year make this attraction one you’ll need a full day to appreciate.

 - The Houston Museum of Natural Science Wonderful exhibits, an IMAX theater, a planetarium, and a six-story butterfly center make this a place to return to over and over.

 Everything a shopper could want can be found in Houston.
 Everything from vintage clothing to high-end fashion and everything in between.
 A few of the unique shopping experiences include the following:

 - Historic Heights Antiques, unique collections, vintage style fashion, furniture, and art all are in this Victorian neighborhood.

 - The Galleria 375 Stores, 30 restaurants, and an ice skating rink make this a favorite.

 Two major airports serve the greater Houston area.
 Bush Intercontinental Airport and Hobby Airport have both had significant renovations in recent history to accommodate more international travelers.

 Although traffic continues to be a challenge, there are major road projects underway including construction of an $815 million, four-lane tollway set to open in 2019.
 Or you can avoid the roadways and use the Metro Rail System, with almost 23 miles of rail covering central Houston.

 The Houston area is abundant in both job and recreational activities.
 It’s a beautiful place for you and your family.
-If you are looking to buy a home, or sell a home in Houston, Texas, contact Homes for Heroes today and let’s get started!
+If you are looking to buy a home, or sell a home in Houston, Texas, sign up to speak with a Homes for Heroes specialist in your area today and let’s get started!